 Organization and management of an educational institution.
-Linear-functional organizational structure, where the connections and relations of subjects are characterized by both subordination and coordination, i.e. developed both vertically and horizontally.
+Linear-functional organizational structure, where connections and relationships of subjects are characterized by both subordination and coordination, i.e. developed both vertically and horizontally.
 Development management functions

 1